Never Winter Bank

 console.log(parseInt('01000', 10)); // 2. return 1000

-The above code snippet shows that if we do not include a specific radix, the parseInt function will actually treat strings that start with 0 as an octal (base 8) string, meaning that it’ll parse the string "01000" as octal rather than as decimal (base 10).
+The above code snippet shows that if we do not include a specific radix, the parseInt function will treat strings that start with 0 as an octal (base 8) string.
+This means that it’ll parse the string "01000" as octal and output the decimal value for that number.

 Octal 01000 == Decimal 512